1Ahmedzedan/js_cheat_sheet/README.md

       */
 });
 ```
-### explain code :
+## explain code :
-- const request = new XMLHttpRequest() ;
+### new XMLHttpRequest()
-  - The XMLHttpRequest object can be used to exchange data with a web server behind the scenes.
+The XMLHttpRequest object can be used to exchange data with a web server behind the scenes.
 This means that it is possible to update parts of a web page, without     reloading the whole page.